 - Evaluating - Risk assessment and management of emerging pollutants, pathogens and antimicrobial resistant bacteria from aquatic ecosystems (inland and marine) to human health and environment

 - Taking Actions Strategies to reduce emerging pollutants, pathogens and antimicrobial resistant bacteria in aquatic ecosystems (inland and marine)

 The main applicant and co-applicants must have doctoral degrees.
-Grants can be given to researchers at Swedish universities, university colleges or research institutes.
+Grants can be given to researchers at Swedish universities, university colleges or research institutes with research assignments.

 You can apply for maximum 300 000 Euro per project, or 500 000 Euro if the Swedish project also includes a project coordinator.
 When you submit the application you have to indicate if you apply to Formas or the Swedish Research Council.
 A consortium coordinator can only participate in one proposal of a scientific project.
 As a partner you can apply to Formas for more than one project.

 The application process

 The application process is two-phased (pre- and full proposal phases).
 A pre-proposal must be submitted electronically via the call's international website no later than May 18th 2020.
 Applicants which have qualified for phase two, and thereby are invited to submit a full proposal, both to the calls international website and through Formas website (the application system Prisma) will be notified in the end of July.
 Thus, it is only if you proceed to step 2 that you submit an application to Formas.
 Deadline for submission of full proposal will be in August.
 The date will be announced later.
 Grant award decision will be announced in the end of 2020.

 Read the call announcement carefully.
 We advise you to submit your proposal well in due time to avoid the challenge of tecknical problems at the last minute before deadline.